RCCX

 RCCX is a complex, multiallelic, and tandem copy number variation (CNV) human DNA locus on chromosome 6p21.3, a cluster located in the major histocompatibility complex (MHC) class III region.
-CNVs are segments of DNA that vary in copy number compared to a reference genome and play a significant role in human phenotypic variation and disease development.
-The RCCX cluster consists of one or more modules each having a series of genes close to each other: serine/threonine kinase 19 (STK19), complement 4 (C4), steroid 21-hydroxylase (CYP21), and tenascin-X (TNX).
+CNVs are segments of DNA that vary in copy number compared to a reference genome and contribute to human phenotypic variation and disease development.
+The RCCX cluster consists of one or more modules each having a series of genes close to each other: winged helix repair factor 1 (WHR1), complement 4 (C4), steroid 21-hydroxylase (CYP21), and tenascin-X (TNX).

 Name

-The RCCX abbreviation is composed of the names of the genes RP (a former name for STK19 serine/threonine kinase 19), C4, CYP21 and TNX).
+The RCCX abbreviation is composed of the names of the genes RP (a former name for WHR1 winged helix repair factor 1), C4, CYP21 and TNX).
 The RCCX abbreviation was first mentioned in a 1994 article published in Immunogenetics, an academic journal, for a study by Dangel et al.

 Structure

 The number of RCCX segments varies between one and four in a chromosome, with the prevalence of approximately 15% for monomodular, 75% for bimodular (STK19-C4A-CYP21A1P-TNXA-STK19B-C4B-CYP21A2-TNXB), and 10% for trimodular in Europeans.
 The quadrimodular structure of the RCCX unit is very rare.

 In a monomodular structure, all of the genes are functional i.e. protein-coding, but if a module count is two or more, there is only one copy of each functional gene rest being non-coding pseudogenes with the exception of the C4 gene which always has active copies.
 Each copy of the C4 gene, due to five adjacent nucleotide substitutions cause four amino acid changes and immunological subfunctionalization (different functions related to the immune system), can be of one of two types: C4A and C4B.
 Each C4 gene contains 41 exons and has a dichotomous size variation (existence of two distinct sizes) between approximately 22 kb and 16 kb, with the longer variant being the result of the integration of the endogenous retrovirus HERV-K(C4) into intron 9.

 The RCCX module is the most complex gene cluster in the human genome.
 It is part of the major histocompatibility complex (MHC) class III (MHC class III), which is the most gene-dense region of the human genome, containing many genes that yet have unknown function or structure.
 RCCX modules exhibit a high degree of linkage disequilibrium, meaning that genes are inherited together more frequently than would be expected by chance.
-It indicates that there is a non-random association or correlation between the alleles of different genes within the RCCX modules.
+This pattern indicates that there is a non-random association or correlation between the alleles of different genes within the RCCX modules.
 The high degree of linkage disequilibrium observed in the RCCX modules suggests that the genes within this module are inherited as a group, rather than independently.
-This makes the RCCX module well-suited for genetic association studies, especially in the context of autoimmune diseases.
+This grouped inheritance makes the RCCX module well-suited for genetic association studies, especially in the context of autoimmune diseases.